Caring for Your Pet Chinchilla

 BEHAVIOURAL

 Chew Blocks – Your chinchilla’s teeth will grow throughout their life.
 Give them a variety of safe chewing aids to keep their teeth trimmed.
 Ask your pet counsellor for recommended products for chinchillas to chew.
-Check your chinchilla’s teeth regularly to be certain that they are not suffering from a condition called malocclusion (or under bite), in which the lower teeth slide over the top teeth.
+Check your chinchilla’s teeth regularly to be certain that they are not suffering from a condition called malocclusion (or underbite), in which the lower teeth slide over the top teeth.
 If you suspect your chinchilla has this problem, please see your veterinarian.
 A chinchilla’s teeth should be yellowish.
 White teeth are an indication of a calcium deficiency.

 Tunnels and Tubes – Chinchillas like to burrow and dig.
 Providing them with tunnels and tubes to hide and play in, will satisfy their fun-loving nature.